 Herzing University RN graduate returns to Herzing for her BSN degree.
 "I am excited and ready to continue my education in spite of a life-changing event this year."
 Her story is extraordinary, not only because of her decision to return to school with teenagers and a husband to care for but also because she is currently undergoing chemotherapy for breast cancer.

-At age 32, as a nurse and working wife and mother of three with no family history of breast cancer, Chantell felt a lump in her breast during a self-exam.
-"It felt like a cyst, but I dismissed the idea of something more serious, mainly because of my age.
+At age 32, Chantell is a nurse, wife and mother of three children.
+Ond day, Chantell felt a lump in her breast during a self-exam.
+"It felt like a cyst, but I dismissed the idea of something more serious, mainly because of my age and the fact that I don't have any family history of breast cancer.
 I had a cyst in the past and it felt similar.
 It even seemed to disappear, but eventually, I felt it again and realized I had to get a professional exam.
 My nursing instincts kicked in even though my head and heart were struggling with the thought of cancer."

 We look forward to October Breast Cancer Awareness Month!
 We look forward to seeing our BEAUTIFUL FRIEND IN PINK.